San Francisco is a city of cultural neighborhoods and it’s no secret that the diverse culinary landscape reflects this.

 Sourdough and It’s-It’s might be iconic San Francisco foods, but the following cuisines are important to understand the cultural fabric of the city.

-Here are eight cuisines that should not be missed.
+Here are seven cuisines that should not be missed.

 The choices for Chinese are extensive here in San Francisco, from dim sum to wonton noodle soup.
 Rule number one is avoid touristy parts of Chinatown and instead head to the Richmond or Sunset for take-out dim sum at places like Gold Luck Dim Sum or Wing Lee Bakery (personal favorite).
 For sit-down there’s Koi Palace (which is technically outside of city limits in Daily City).
 R & G Lounge is a great place for a serious feast (bring a whole group so you can sample everything).
 Their signature salt and pepper crab is worth the hype and the price.
 For low key but delicious won ton soup Hon’s Wun Tun House is so good.

 Walking through the Outer Richmond on Geary Street you are bound to hear Russian, almost more than English.
 Welcome to the area of the city affectionately called “Little Russia,” and one of my favorite places to grab a quick bite to eat.
 There are many Russian bakeries and markets along this stretch, but it’s important for me to make two crucial stops: one at the Moscow & Tbilisi Bakery for piroshkies and then a little further away at my all-time favorite: Cinderella Bakery & Cafe for Siberian Style Pies (mushroom and clear noodles) and Hamentashen cookies (always cherry).